Ex-Reagan Aide Massie To Put Presidential Correspondence Up For Auction - Representative - UrduPoint

 Along with extensive correspondence and photographs, the materials in Massie's archive also include the research and original manuscripts for her five published books, including "Trust But Verify: Reagan, Russia and Me" (2013), her report on years when she advised President Reagan, and three extremely successful books about the history and culture of Russia: "Land of the Firebird: The Beauty of Old Russia" (1982), "Pavlovsk: The Life of a Russian Palace" (1999) and "Living Mirror: Five young poets from Leningrad" (1972).

-The closed auction will take place this month at the International Diplomatic Club in Moscow.
+The closed auction will take place at the International Diplomatic Club in Moscow.

 "The condition of the sale is the permanent placement of the collection in Presidential library in St. Petersburg, Russia," Schaldenbrand said.